 This summer I joined a new and wonderful season of my life when we welcomed our first grandchild, Azriel, “Azzy”.
-He was born on June 1 to amazing parents and an extended family and friends that love him to pieces.
-He’s a lucky boy.
+He was born on to amazing parents and an extended family and friends that love him to pieces.

 I’ve raised two children and have a few skills in this area, so I thought I was ready for this grandma gig.
 How quickly we forget how exhausting taking care of one small baby is!